 SAFECOM works with existing federal communications programs and key emergency response stakeholders to address the need to develop better technologies and processes for the coordination of existing communications systems and future networks.

-The Tribal Emergency Communications Program supports Native American & Alaska Native tribes through consultative engagement, outreach, advocacy, technical assistance, and inter/intra-agency coordination to ensure strong public safety communications.
+CISA supports Native American and Alaska Native nations through direct engagement, outreach, advocacy, technical assistance, and inter- and intra-agency coordination to support strengthened public safety operable and interoperable communications.